Study Semester Abroad

 Visa/Departure, etc.

-• You will need a visa to enter and reside in Turkey whether you have EU citizenship or not.
+- You will need a visa to reside in Turkey for a stay of more than 90 days whether you have EU citizenship or not.
 You should apply for this in good time from the relevant Turkish consulate.

 Insurance

-• Please ensure that you have adequate health insurance cover.
-It may also be sensible to take out private overseas health insurance.
-If you are unsure, please contact your health insurance fund in good time.
+- Please ensure that you have adequate health insurance cover.
+It is strongly recommended to additionally take out a private travel health insurance.
+If you are unsure, please contact your health insurance company in good time.
 Neither the Erasmus+ programme nor the TU Chemnitz provides insurance cover.

 Oliver Sachs M.A.